 4. Optimize for Universal Search Results Pages

-As this sample search results page from Google Egypt illustrates, images, and maps gain greater visibility above the fold.
+A sample search results page from Google Egypt illustrates, images, and maps gain greater visibility above the fold.

 Google displays many forms of content on its results pages in almost all countries worldwide, including video and images, so do not overlook optimizing those important elements on your site.
 Keep in mind that techniques for optimizing for YouTube are different than techniques for optimizing for Google.
 In the United States, optimizing images and videos is still often overlooked as an effective way to get content into search engine results pages; this is also true in other countries, as you can see in the screen shot below.
 This oversight gives you many opportunities to increase visibility for more of your content and outpace your competitors.